CSCfi/csc-user-guide/docs/apps/bowtie2.md

 bowtie2 -p $SLURM_CPUS_PER_TASK -x genome -1 reads_1.fq -2 reads_2.fq > output.sam
 ```

-In the batch job example above one task (-n 1) is executed.
+In the batch job example above one task (--ntasks 1) is executed.
 The Bowtie2 job uses 16 cores (--cpus-per-task=16 ) with total of 16 GB of memory (--mem=16000).
-The maximum duration of the job is four hours (-t 04:00:00 ).
+The maximum duration of the job is four hours (--time 04:00:00 ).
 All the cores are assigned from one computing node (--nodes=1 ).
-I the example the project that will be used is project_123456.
+In the example the project that will be used is _project_123456_.
 This value shuold be replaced by the name of your computing project.

 You can submit the batch job file to the batch job system with command: